-In addition to submitting a primary application through the applicable service, most medical schools require a secondary or supplemental application.
+In addition to submitting a primary application through the applicable service, most medical schools require a supplemental (“secondary”) application.
 The final step in the application process is an interview.

 Here is a timeline to follow for applicants who plan to enter medical school in fall 2025:

 Become familiar with the application process.
 Good sources of information are the application service websites above and your pre-health advisor.
 Find out if your school offers a committee letter for recommendations and the process for obtaining one.

 - Gather information about medical schools.
 The Medical School Admissions Requirements (MSAR), available for purchase through the AAMC site: https://students-residents.aamc.org/medical-school-admission-requirements/medical-school-admission-requirements-applicants , is an excellent resource.
 For osteopathic medical schools, the Choose DO Explorer is available on the AACOM site here: https://choosedo.org/choose-do-explorer-registration/

 - Continue to gain clinical and research experience throughout the next year.

-- Register for the MCAT at least two months prior to planned test date.
+- Register for the MCAT at least two months prior to your planned test date.
 Information regarding the MCAT can be found at https://students-residents.aamc.org/applying-medical-school/taking-mcat-exam/

 - Begin studying for the MCAT several months or more before you plan to take the test.

 - Prepare for and take the MCAT if you have not already taken the test or need to retake.
 Take the MCAT in the spring if possible, but no later than early summer in order to have scores submitted to the schools early in the cycle.